wilsonliaows/docs/connectors/sap/trigger-new-idoc.md

 date: 2018-12-06 06:00:00 Z
 ---

-# SAP Trigger - New IDOC
+# SAP Trigger - New IDoc

 ![Trigger New IDoc](/assets/images/connectors/sap/trigger-new-idoc.png)

-This trigger allows you to listen to and receive IDoc from SAP.
-Note that you must [configure IDocs in your SAP system](https://docs.workato.com/connectors/sap.html#create-partner-profile-for-workato) before using this trigger.
+This trigger allows you to listen to and receive IDocs from SAP.
+Note that you must [configure IDocs in your SAP system](https://docs.workato.com/connectors/sap.html#configure-idoc-in-sap-to-work-with-workato) before using this trigger.

 ## Input fields
 | Field name | Description |